alexandroid000/old-website/index.md

  in the Electrical and Computer Engineering Department at Cornell University.

-**Research Interests:** Design of algorithms and data structures for minimal-yet-robust motion and feedback planning for mobile robots.
-In my Ph.D., I focused on robots that have structured interactions with their environment.
-Examples include robot vacuums that bump into walls to guarantee they cover a space without requiring a map; or micro-robots that swim blindly until they collide with objects, enabling micro-scale construction.
+**Research Interests:** Design of algorithms and data structures for robust motion and task planning for mobile robots, with a focus on *minimality*.
+I'm interested in minimality both theoretically and practically.
+On the theory side, I'm interested in problems such as finding the minimum sensor information required to complete a task, or in minimum-complexity controllers.
+On the practical side, I'm interested in both making robots more sustainable (longer battery life, etc) and applying simple robots to solve data collection problems in ecology or agriculture.

-My approach involves making coarse characterizations of the geometry and dynamics of robot trajectories.
-By establishing equivalence classes over the environment and control spaces, we can allow for nondeterminism and uncertainty at the planning stage and still compute plans that have analytical guarantees on their stability and long-term dynamical behavior.
+My Ph.D. was focused on motion planning for robots that have structured interactions with boundaries of their environment.
+Examples include robot vacuums that bump into walls to guarantee they autonomously patrol a space without requiring onboard mapping; or micro-robots that swim blindly until they collide with objects, enabling micro-scale construction.
+My approach involved computing coarse characterizations of the geometry and dynamics of robot trajectories.
+By establishing equivalence classes over the environment and control spaces, we allow for nondeterminism and uncertainty at the planning stage and still compute plans that have analytical guarantees on their stability and long-term dynamical behavior.